JMB-Scripts/AR-Structural-Biology/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or suggestions.

+If you take nice AR picture please share !!

 ## Features

 - **Cross-Platform Support**: Automatically detects the user's device (iOS or Android) and loads the appropriate 3D model format (USDZ for iOS, GLB for Android).